20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 How To Implement Traffic Monitoring In a Company

-Most businesses, small or large, have some form of traffic monitoring in place.
+Most businesses, large or small, have some form of traffic monitoring in place.
 This is often done to improve customer service or catch potential network problems before they cause significant disruptions.
-Traffic monitoring can also help you understand how your employees are using the internet and where potential bottlenecks are forming.
+Traffic monitoring can also help you understand how your employees are using the Internet and where potential bottlenecks are forming.

-There are a few different ways to implement traffic monitoring in your company.
-The most common is to use a hardware-based solution such as a router with built-in traffic monitoring capabilities.
-Alternatively, you can use a software-based solution that runs on your server or a dedicated computer.
+There are several different ways to implement traffic monitoring in your company.
+The most common is to use a hardware-based solution, such as a router with built-in traffic monitoring capabilities.
+Alternatively, you can use a software-based solution on your server or a dedicated computer.

-Once you have the right tools in place, setting up traffic monitoring is relatively straightforward.
+Once you have the right tools, setting up traffic monitoring is relatively straightforward.
 In most cases, you must configure your router or software to log all incoming and outgoing traffic.
-This information can be viewed in several different ways, depending on your needs.
+Depending on your needs, this information can be viewed in several different ways.

 How To Read & Analyze Traffic Monitoring Reports

 The first thing to understand about traffic monitoring reports is that they come in different types.
-The most common are web server logs and analytics data.
+The most common are web server logs, bandwidth utilization, and analytics data.

 Web server logs contain a wealth of information about your website traffic, including the date and time of each visit, the visitor’s IP address, the pages they visited, and how long they stayed on each page.